-Recently, he has been instructed in defending an Australian financial services group in $250m conspiracy claims in the Cayman Islands, and in the UK Courts David was engaged for the Claimants in the highly acrimonious and heavily publicised £132m Holyoake v Candy trial, which was prominent in The Lawyer’s Top 20 Cases of 2017.
+Recently, he has been instructed in defending an Australian financial services group in US$250 million conspiracy claims in the Cayman Islands, and in the UK Courts, David was engaged for the Claimants in the highly acrimonious and heavily publicised £132 million Holyoake v Candy trial, which was prominent in The Lawyer’s Top 20 Cases of 2017.

 David also has a background and interest in art – and has litigated numerous cases involving looted or stolen artefacts or involving disputes over provenance.